suadesh/Open-Street-Map-Project/OpenStreetMapProject.md

 ##  SQL DataBase
 ### Postal Code
 I will now use the sql database to verify the postal code, I will look for value where key is equal to postcode or postal_code.
-Supposing that errors are rare i will look for the 15 less commun results:
+Supposing that errors are rare Is will look for the 15 less commun results: